Scotland The Brave Bagpipes Lyrics

 Scotland the Brave bagpipes lyrics is also the authorized pipe band march of The British Columbia Dragoons of the Canadian Forces and is played during the Pass in Review at Friday parades at The Citadel and Virginia Military Institute.

-In 2006, it was adopted as the regimental quick march of the Royal Regiment of Scotland.
 In 1982, 1986, and in the 1990 FIFA World Cup, the Scottish national team used it as its anthem prior to using “Flower of Scotland”.

 Scotland the Brave is a popular song for pipe bands to play in American parades.